DCAN-Labs/cdni-brain/docs/modules.md

 ## Removing Modules and Resolving Conflicts

 Modules modify the user’s PATH variable while loaded, which can occasionally conflict with other modules and tools.
-This is why it is recommened to not load too many modules by default in your `.bashrc`.
+This is why it is recommended to not load too many modules by default in your `.bashrc`.
 Unloading a module can be done with `module rm <module name>`.
 Unloading reverts the PATH variable, which should resolve conflicts.
 Note that loading certain modules triggers the loading of additional modules as dependencies; e.g. `module load freesurfer` also loads `matlab` and `netcdf`.
 In these cases, unloading the first module `module rm freesurfer` does **not** unload those additional modules.

 Conda environments and user profile installs can also cause conflicts with the module system on MSI.
 If running `module load <module name>` doesn't successfully load the specified module, this potentially means that module is already being called from another spot.
 Use `which <module name>` to see where it is coming from.
 However, this won't always work for determining the version.